RuedigerMoeller/fast-cast/README.md

 **API**

 see org.nustaq.fastcast.api (.util) package + examples project directory.
+Note that I occasionally use those examples for private test setups, so you might need to tweak config files/setup to your hardware/nic.
+Especially if your not operating on 16 core machines using kernel bypassed low lat nic's =).

 **Terminology**